Checkbook diplomacy

 Checkbook diplomacy or chequebook diplomacy, is used to describe a foreign policy which openly uses economic aid and investment between countries to achieve diplomatic favor.

 Abkhazia and South Ossetia

 More recently, the term has been introduced as pertaining to the diplomatic recognition of the breakaway South Caucasus states of Abkhazia or South Ossetia by a short list of Pacific island nations.
-Nauru recognized both nations in exchange for USD 50 million in aid from Russia.
+Nauru recognized both nations in exchange for US$50 million in aid from Russia.
 Tuvalu recognized Abkhazia and South Ossetia as well, after a freshwater shipment from Abkhazia and what is believed to have been an offer of aid from Russia.
 Vanuatu recognized Abkhazia (but not South Ossetia) after a suspected amount of Russian aid equivalent to that given to Nauru.
 Tuvalu and Vanuatu have since withdrawn their respective recognitions and reestablished relations with Georgia.
 Nauru is the only Pacific island state that currently has diplomatic relations with at least one of either Abkhazia or South Ossetia.